Kalu Ikeagwu: Career

 Ikeagwu started his acting for the first time in 2005 in Domino TV series.
 His first stage performance was in Put Out The Houselights and Esiaba Ironsi.
 He starred in classical memories Nigeria movies, some including "Major Lejoka Brown" in Ola Rotimi, Our Husband Has Gone Mad Again and a role as "RIP" in Esiaba Irobi's Hangmen Also Die.
 He starred in the movies shown at Edinburgh Festivals in 1995 and 1997.

 He acted in his first film as "David Salako" in For Real for Emem Isong's, after he completed the film, Kalu exclaimed ifa Danfo (Lagos metro bus) was to hit him, he will die with a smile on his face.
 He starred in so many films including 30 Days, The Wrong Woman, Distance Between, Between Two Worlds and Irish film production "Rapt In Éire".
 On television, he starred so many popular series some include Domino, 168 and Doctors' Quarters (MNet Production).
 He was also known as "Alahji Abubakar" a.k.a.
 Masters in Nigerian hit TV series Tinsel.

-Kalu Ikeagwu starred in so many films recently.
-As a talented actor he starred in 30 Days, Domino, Accident, Broken, Damage, Two Brides and a Baby and so many others.
+Kalu Ikeagwu has appeared in a number of films including 30 Days, Domino, Accident, Broken, Damage, Two Brides and a Baby and so many others.

 In2019, Ikeagwu starred in "Three Thieves", where Sammy Egbemawei, Abba Makama, and Africa Ukoh; produce alongside Angel Unigwe.
 The movie was on cinemas in Nigeria 4 October, Babatunwa Aderinokun and Uche Okocha was Executive Producer and producer respectively.